szilard/teach-data-science-msc-analytics-ceu/final_exam/sample_exam_questions.md

 **3.** Why is data visualization useful?

-**4.** Why are tools developed for reproducible research useful in business applications?
+**4.** Why are tools developed for reproducible research useful in business data analysis workflows?

-**5.** Decribe the supervised learning problem in general.
+**5.** Describe the supervised learning problem in general.

 **6.** Why do we need a test set?
 Why are evaluation metrics calculated from the training set misleading?